microsoft/AzureTRE/docs/tre-admins/auth.md

 #### Authentication - TRE API

 The **TRE API** app registration requires no redirect URLs defined or anything else for that matter.
-From a security standpoint it should be noted that public client flows should not be allowed (see the image below taken from app registration authentication blade in Azure Portal).
+From a security standpoint it should be noted that public client flows should not be allowed.
+As the identity of the client application cannot be verified (see the image below taken from app registration authentication blade in Azure Portal).

 ![Allow public client flows - No](../assets/app-reg-authentication-allow-public-client-flows-no.png)